tiagodavi/tiagodavi/README.md

 ### Hi there 👋

 With 14+ years of experience as a Software Engineer, I excel in software development and artificial intelligence.

-I authored the book "Elixir from Zero to Concurrency" and worked at top companies like Apple.

-I adapt to different team sizes and project constraints and I am dedicated to ongoing professional development, consistently upgrading my skills to stay at the forefront of the industry.
+I have authored the book "Elixir from Zero to Concurrency" and worked at top companies like Apple.
+I adapt to different team sizes and project constraints while consistently upgrading my skills to stay at the forefront of the industry.

 <div style="display: inline_block"><br>
   <a href="https://github.com/tiagodavi">